-"Motor Ferry Industry" means an industry concerned with the transportation of motor vehicles by road, whether by vehicle carrier or own or 84 wheels to and from vehicle manufacturers, harbours, rail, storage depots, dealers and third parties.

-- 1.2 Notwithstanding the provisions of sub-clause 1.1. the terms of this Agreement shall apply to all employees for whom wages are prescribed in this agreement and to employers of such employees. - 1.3 Notwithstanding the provisions of clause 1.1, the provisions of this Agreement shall not apply to the owner of only one vehicle who is the permanent driver of his/her own vehicle and the employees employed by such owner, except that an owner-driver who is an employer shall observe the same hours of work and limitations as are specified for an employee.
+- "Motor Ferry Industry" means an industry concerned with the transportation of motor vehicles by road, whether by vehicle carrier or own wheels to and from vehicle manufacturers, harbours, rail, storage depots, dealers and third parties. - 1.2 Notwithstanding the provisions of sub-clause 1.1. the terms of this Agreement shall apply to all employees for whom wages are prescribed in this agreement and to employers of such employees. - 1.3 Notwithstanding the provisions of clause 1.1, the provisions of this Agreement shall not apply to the owner of only one vehicle who is the permanent driver of his/her own vehicle and the employees employed by such owner, except that an owner-driver who is an employer shall observe the same hours of work and limitations as are specified for an employee.

-1. PERIOD OF OPERATION OF AGREEMENT
+2 PERIOD OF OPERATION OF AGREEMENT

-- 1.1.
-This Agreement shall come into operation on 1 January 2019 for parties and shall remain in force for a period not longer than up until 31 December 2021.
-Hereinafter 2019 will be referred to as "Year 1" for parties only, the coming into operation of his Agreement as "Year 2" and 2021 as "Year 3". - 2.2 This Agreement shall come into operation for non-parties on such date as may be decided upon by the Minister of Employment and Labour in terms of section 32 of the Labour Relations Act, 1995 and shall remain in force 31 December 2021.
+- 2.1 This Agreement shall come into operation on 1 January 2022 for parties and shall remain in force until as amended from time to time. - 2.2 This Agreement shall come into operation for non-parties on such date as may be decided upon by the Minister of Employment and Labour in terms of section 32 of the Labour Relations Act, 1995 and shall remain in force as amended from time to time.